adalkiran/webrtc-nuts-and-bolts/docs/05-DTLS-HANDSHAKE.md

 This type of message contains only a byte with value 1.
 We don't do anything for this message.

 **Important note:** Epoch of Record Header were 0 and contents were in clear text (not encrypted) until (and including) this ChangeCipherSpec message.
-But the messages will be came future, will have Epoch with 1, and will be encrypted.
+But the messages that will come after this, will have Epoch with 1 and will be encrypted.

 <br>